How First-Time Homebuyer (FTHB) Loans Work

 - You may have to pay recapture tax for some of the benefits you received

 - You may be limited to a short list of loan types (only 30-year fixed-rate mortgages for example)

 - If your home increases in value, you may have to share those gains with the program

 Given these restrictions, you may be better off avoiding subsidized first-time homebuyer loans.
-Patrick Schwerdtfeger, a California mortgage broker, notes that you’ll probably come out ahead using a plain-vanilla mortgage if you’ve got decent credit.
-With a FICO credit score above 720, you might not get any advantage with a subsidized first-time homebuyer loan.
-Once you get below 680, the subsidized programs will start to look better.
+Instead, you’ll probably come out ahead using a plain-vanilla mortgage if you’ve got decent credit.
+With a FICO credit score above 720, you might not receive any advantage with a subsidized first-time homebuyer loan.
+Once your score drops below 680, the subsidized programs will start to look better.

 If you find that loan programs are too restrictive, consider a conventional loan or FHA loan that’s not designed for first-time buyers.

 FHA loans allow you to buy with as little as 3.5% down.
-You don’t need great credit, so they’re an option for people who are just starting to borrow (or those who are recovering from financial hardship).
+You don’t need great credit, so they’re an option for people who are just starting to borrow or for those who are recovering from financial hardship.

 Conventional loans also allow for small down payments.
 However, you’ll most likely need to pay private mortgage insurance (PMI) until you get to at least 80% loan to value.

-PACE loans allow you to upgrade a property you own, which might expand the universe of homes that you'll consider borrowing.
-When a house would be perfect if it just had energy-efficient appliances, you might be able to get funding (which you'll have to repay) for those upgrades.
+PACE loans allow you to upgrade a property you own, which might expand the universe of homes for which you'll consider borrowing.
+When a house would be perfect if it just had energy-efficient appliances, you might be able to receive funding for those upgrades.

 The best approach is to explore all of your options.
 Take a look at what your traditional mortgage broker is offering, check out online loans, and compare those offers to subsidized loans.
 Once you look at the numbers, factor in the value of flexibility.